scalalang2/csharp-by-example/content/docs/chapter_2/struct.md

 <br />

-You can't access a field of a struct if it has private accessibility.
+You can't access a field of a struct if it has **private** access modifier.

 <--->